getify/Functional-Light-JS/ch7.md

 * `filter(..)`: selects or excludes values as it projects them to a new list.
 * `reduce(..)`: combines values in a list to produce some other (usually but not always non-list) value.

+Other more advanced operations that can be very useful in processing lists: `unique(..)`, `flatten(..)`, and `merge(..)`.

-Fusion uses function composition techniques to consolidate multiple adjacent `map(..)` calls, `filter(..)` calls, or `reduce(..)` calls.
+Fusion uses function composition techniques to consolidate multiple adjacent `map(..)` calls.
 This is mostly a performance optimization, but it also improves the declarative nature of your list operations.

+Lists are typically visualized as arrays, but can be generalized as any data structure that represents/produces an ordered collection of values.
+As such, all these "list operations" are actually "data structure operations".